 - white pepper powder - 1/2 teaspoon

-- lettuce leaves - a handful, for garnish
+- lettuce leaves - 4 to 5 pieces, for garnish

-- fresh parsley - a bunch, chopped coarsely, for garnish
+- fresh parsley - 1 Tablespoon, chopped coarsely, for garnish

 - corn kernels - 1/2 cup, cooked